-4. From that call, the party host will have 20-minutes to break up their party.
+3. From the time of the first phone call, the party host will have 20-minutes to break up their party.

-*If a second noise complaint is received after the 20-minutes grace period, dispatch will then send an officer to the residence to deal with the noise.
+4. If a second noise complaint is received after the 20-minute grace period, dispatch will send an officer to the residence to deal with the noise.

-Stop by our office to register your party and for information on how to party smart.
-We still offer Party Packs, individual neighbor notices, and other handouts.
-Click on our Party Smart tab to get tips and other useful advice.
+Stop by our office to register your party for the following Holidays: Halloween, New Years, St. Patrick's, and 4th of July; or just year round Friday or Saturday Parties, and receive information on how to party smart.
+We still offer Party Packs that have individual neighbor notices, and other handouts.
+Click on our Party Smart button to get tips and other helpful advice.

 Be Prepared...for fun, for safety, for the police!